coldfix/sphinx-code-tabs/doc/index.rst

 Usage
 =====

-By enabling the extension you get access to the ``code-tabs`` directive that declares a notebook of code block alternatives which looks as follows:
+By enabling the extension you get access to the ``tabs`` directive that declares a notebook of alternative tabs which looks as follows:

 .. include:: examples/codetabs.rst

-The individual tabs must be created with the ``code-tab`` directive which derives from ``code-block`` and accepts all of its arguments.
+The individual tabs are created with the ``tab`` or ``code-tab`` directives.
+A ``tab`` can contain arbitrary restructuredText, while a ``code-tab`` acts like a ``code-block`` and accepts all corresponding arguments.
+Both types of tabs can appear in the same notebook.

 For example, this is the source of above example: